packetscaper/psirtautomation/README.md

 ### Setup

-1. Use your CCO Account an api client id and an api client secret using the below link <br>
+1. Use your CCO Account to generate an api client id and an api client secret using the below link <br>
    https://apiconsole.cisco.com/

-2. Webex Keys <br>
+2. Webex Teams <br>
   i.
-Create a webex space from webex teams app <br>
+Create a webex space from your webex teams app <br>
   ii.
 Get the webex room id from the below link by logging in your account <br>
        https://developer.webex.com/docs/api/v1/rooms/list-rooms <br>
   iii.
 Create a new bot from the below link <br>